viktor-niderman/Anki-Audio-Enhancer/README.md

 # Usage
 1. Ensure Anki is Running
     Start Anki and make sure the AnkiConnect add-on is active.
-2. Run the Script
+2. Coppy the example.env and language folder
     ```bash
-    python anki_audio_enhancer.py
+    cp .example.env.english .env.english
+    cp -r example-words-english words-english
     ```
-3. Enter Deck Name
-    When prompted, input the exact name of the deck you wish to enhance with audio.
+    Update the .env file with your AnkiConnect port number and deck name.
+3. Run the Script with .env in parameter
+    ```bash
+    python main.py .example.env.english
+    ```
 4. Process Execution
 The script will:
-	•	Retrieve all cards from the specified deck.
+	- Copy cards from md file to Anki
-	•	Generate audio for the front side of each card.
+    - Generate audio files for each card
-	•	Upload the audio to Anki and embed it into the card’s front field.
-	•	Preserve the original due dates of the cards.
-	5. Completion
 Upon successful execution, your selected Anki deck will have audio files integrated into each card’s front field, enhancing your study sessions with auditory learning.

 # License